Al Rufaa

-Al Rufaa (الرفاع) is a neighborhood of Doha, Qatar.
+Al Rufaa (الرفاع) is a neighborhood in the Qatari capital Doha.
 In the 2015 population census it was recorded as being in Zone 17 with Old Al Hitmi, which it borders to the east with the boundary being Sheraouh Street.

+Etymology

+In Arabic, the term rufaa translates to "elevated", earning this name because of its relatively higher elevation than surrounding areas.

 Geography

 Al Rufaa borders the following districts: